zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### separator `String`

-Sets the separator for completion.
-Empty by default, allowing for only one completion.
+The character used to separate multiple values.
+Empty by default.

 #### Example
     <kendo:autoComplete separator="separator">